 "Occupation" means the employment in which one regularly engages or follows as the means of making a livelihood.
-Examples of an acceptable designation of an "occupation" as defined in Elections Code § 13107(a)(3) include, but are not limited to: Rancher, restaurateur, retail salesperson, manual laborer, construction worker, computer manufacturing executive, military pilot, secretary, and police officer.
+The Secretary of State's Ballot Designation Regulations state that examples of an acceptable designation of an "occupation" as defined in Elections Code § 13107(a)(3) include, but are not limited to: Rancher, restaurateur, retail salesperson, manual laborer, construction worker, computer manufacturing executive, military pilot, secretary, and police officer.